-The task of training range officers to become Chief Range Officers is vital for the continued safety and efficient conduct of IPSC shooting.
+The development of a Chief Range Officer to become a Range Master is vital for the continued safety and efficient conduct of IPSC shooting.
 Officials are the backbone of IPSC competition, and good officials always bring desire, enthusiasm, and commitment to the sport.
-There is a direct relationship between the quality of the officiating and the quality of the competition.
-Fact: the better the officials and the officiating, the better the match.
+There is a direct relationship between the quality of the officiating and the quality of the competition: the better the officials and the officiating, the better the match.